Kachin Hills

 The Kachin Hills are a heavily forested group of highlands in the extreme northeastern area of the Kachin State of Burma.
-It consists of a series of ranges running mostly in a N/S direction, including the Kumon Bum subrange of which the highest peak is Bumhpa Bum with an elevation of 3411 m one of the ultra prominent peaks of Southeast Asia.
+They consist of a series of ranges running mostly in a N/S direction, including the Kumon Bum subrange of which the highest peak is Bumhpa Bum with an elevation of 3411 m one of the ultra-prominent peaks of Southeast Asia.
+The Kachin Hills are inhabited by the Kachin people.

 Geography

-The country within the Kachin hill tracts is roughly estimated at 19177 sqmi, and consists of a series of ranges, for the most part running north and south, and intersected by valleys, all leading towards the Ayeyarwady River, which drains the whole country.
+The country within the Kachin Hill tracts is roughly estimated at 19177 sqmi, and consists of a series of ranges, for the most part running north and south, and intersected by valleys, all leading towards the Irrawaddy River, which drains the whole country.